das-developers/das2py-server/docs/DataSource.md

 # Das Catolog: HttpStreamSrc version 0.7

-In the federated dat3 catalog system, an HttpStreamSrc objects defines a sources which
+In the federated dat3 catalog system, an HttpStreamSrc objects defines a source which:
 1. May be contacted via an HTTP GET message
+2. Is optionally supplied option via query parameters in the URL
-2. Responds to a single request
+3. Responds to a single request
-3. Then closes the connection
+4. Then closes the connection

-This page descripts the HttpStreamSrc object type but it is not a normative definition.
+This page descripts the HttpStreamSrc object type but is not a normative definition.
 That is provided by the associated JSON schema (in work).
-If this narrative contradicts the associated schema, the schema is authoritative.
+If anything in this contradicts the associated JSON schema (once released) the schema is authoritative.

 For reference, the top levels of an HttpStreamSrc are represented below.
 This example is for the uncalibratiod Electron Particle Distibution data (EPD) from